-How do I calculate the GST/HST New Housing Rebate?
+Calculating the GST/HST New Housing Rebate

-First, we’ll say that the home you purchased was valued at $320,000.
-Now in some cases, the builder of your home will have already included the HST in the purchase price.
+First, we’ll say the home you purchased was valued at $320,000.
+In some cases, the builder of your home will have already included the HST in the purchase price.
 The only difference here is that you’ll be able to automatically include the purchase price plus HST amount in your mortgage.
 However, in all other cases, you’ll pay whatever HST rate is applicable in your province or territory (13% in Ontario) on top of the $320,000 pre-tax price:

 $320,000 x 13% = $41,600 ($16,000 GST portion of HST and $25,600 provincial portion of HST)

 Next, we’ll calculate the value of the rebate that can be claimed.
 In this case, it’s 36% x $16,000 ($5,760) for the GST portion of the HST and 75% x $25,600 ($19,200) for the provincial portion of the HST.
 That adds up to $24,960.

 It’s important to note that for new homes in Ontario, the maximum rebate amount for the provincial portion of the HST is capped at $24,000.
 It’s the maximum amount available on any new home valued at $400,000 or more.